Why Fiber Is So Important for Gut Health, Hunger & Blood Sugar

 • Organic turmeric root

-These ingredients are commonly used in fiber and digestive-support formulas.
-The best way to describe them safely is that they may support digestion, fullness, gut balance, and daily wellness as part of a healthy lifestyle.
+These ingredients are commonly used in fiber and digestive-routine formulas.
+The safest way to describe them is that they may support a fiber-focused daily routine as part of a healthy lifestyle.

-The Certificate of Analysis also confirms the listed ingredient amounts, including 5,250 mg of organic agave inulin powder, 1,500 mg of organic psyllium husk powder, 1,500 mg of organic pea fiber powder, 375 mg of organic baobab powder, and 375 mg of organic chia seed powder per serving.
+The Certificate of Analysis also lists ingredient amounts, including 5,250 mg of organic agave inulin powder, 1,500 mg of organic psyllium husk powder, 1,500 mg of organic pea fiber powder, 375 mg of organic baobab powder, and 375 mg of organic chia seed powder per serving.

 Quality and Testing Transparency

-The product information and quality documents show several important quality points, including:
+The product information and quality documents list several quality points, including:

 • USDA Organic